cyclic-software/docs/docs/serverless/stateless.md

 :::tip Database backed sessions
 Best practices for stateful environments will dictate that a sessions should be backed up in a database.
 With serverless, storing sessions in a database is a must.
 There are many libraries and sessions extensions that enable this for a variety of databases.

-Check out the lined example for how it can be done with Cyclic's included database >> [DynamoDB](https://github.com/seekayel/starter-user-app/blob/main/src/dynamodb-store/DynamoDBStore.js)
+Check out the linked example for how it can be done with Cyclic's included database >> [DynamoDB](https://github.com/seekayel/starter-user-app/blob/main/src/dynamodb-store/DynamoDBStore.js)
 :::

 ### File Upload